-Today, I will discuss recruitment agreements; the interplay between the employment agreement the physician will sign as a new job.
+Today, I will discuss recruitment agreements; the interplay between the employment agreement the physicians will sign as a new job.
 What a recruitment agreement is, and the downsides and upsides.

 What is a recruitment agreement?
 The stark and anti-kickback laws allow a hospital to provide certain financial incentives to medical practice in their efforts to bring in a new physician into the area.
 What does that mean?
 If a physician is moving to a new job, either out of training or from somewhere else.
 Most of the time it’s with young doctors or people newly out of training.
 They will sign an employment agreement with the practice itself.

 However, there are also some opportunities for a hospital to supplement that physician’s income for the first year.
 And provide some other incentives too.
 So, you could have a recruitment agreement with an income guarantee.
 They will essentially pay the medical practice a certain amount to supplement the physician’s salary.
 They can provide moving expenses, signing bonuses, and student loan repayment.
 Or they could also cover costs from the practice associated with bringing the physician in, most likely through overhead.
 There are a lot of opportunities for a hospital to supplement a medical practice.
 Why do they do this?
 Well, it’s possible that medical practice could not financially afford to bring in a physician without these supplements.
 Or it’s also just a smart way for a practice not to pay as much money as they usually would.